 Parents Guide to Internet Safety: https://www2.fbi.gov/publications/pguide/pguidee.htmInternet Safety: http://www.ikeepsafe.org/

 Safe Teens: http://www.safeteens.com/

-When we hear about violence at a school or anywhere else it naturally raises concerns for the safety of our own family members and friends.
-The staff of Lawrence Public Schools is a family, one that takes to heart the trust that families place in us to take care of your children while they are at school as if they were our own.
+When we hear about violence at a school or anywhere else, it naturally raises concerns for the safety of our own family members and friends.
+The staff of Lawrence Public Schools is a family, one that takes to heart the trust that families place in us to take care of their children while they are at school, as if they were our own.
 There is no higher priority for us than the safety of our students and staff.

 Some of the safety and security measures we have in place and in use on a daily basis:

 - Nearly 1,850 professional and caring employees who build positive relationships with students by getting to know them and understanding their individual needs.

 - Strong relationships and open communication with school families.